By Dr. James M. Dahle, WCI Founder

 Finally, be aware of costs paid outside of closing.
 For example, I had to pay for the new appraisal, an origination/lender fee, and a credit report charge.
 That was all credited back to me at closing, but if I hadn't closed the loan I would have had to eat those costs.
-If you're concerned the loan won't close for some reason (sketchy credit etc), try to get your lender to pay these expenses.
+If you're concerned the loan won't close for some reason (sketchy credit, etc.), try to get your lender to pay these expenses.
 The appraisal is usually the most expensive part ($300-500 is common), so try to delay that at least until you've been approved.

-- A) True no-cost refinance to 3.5%.
+- True no-cost refinance to 3.5%.
 Lender pays interest for last half of month ($500), funds new escrow account ($1400) and all fees ($1900).

-- B) No-fee refinance to 3.375%.
+- No-fee refinance to 3.375%.
 Lender just pays the fees ($1900).

-- C) Standard refinance to 3.25%.
+- Standard refinance to 3.25%.
 I pay fees, interest, and escrows.

-6) A no-cost mortgage might not be the best deal for you.
 If you're going to be in the house for a long time, you might be better off paying the fees and possibly even points to buy the rate down even further.
 Of course, there's nothing that says you can't do another no-cost refinance in a year or two if rates continue to fall, but realize you'll always be paying 1/8 to 1/2 a percent higher for your no-cost mortgage than a “market-rate” mortgage where you pay the fees.